 7. Russell Athletic Men’s Dri-Power Closed-Bottom Sweatpants

-What we were able to tell is that the seams on these sweatpants are reinforced, the hemmed cuffs are durable and don’t fray, and the medium-weight fleece is comfortable.
-The Russells have a medium-width elastic waistband with an interior drawstring, large side pockets, and are available in six colors.
+What we were able to tell us is that the seams on these sweatpants are reinforced, the hemmed cuffs are durable and don’t fray, and the medium-weight fleece is comfortable.
+The Russells have a medium-width elastic waistband with an interior drawstring and large side pockets and are available in six colours.
 They’re also not baggy, always a plus when wearing traditional sweats.

 The Russell Dri-Powers are some of the best-looking traditional sweatpants the review team has found, and they’re very nicely priced.

-Digging deeper on the Russell Athletic Men’s Dri-Power Closed-Bottom Sweatpants:
+Digging deeper into the Russell Athletic Men’s Dri-Power Closed-Bottom Sweatpants:

 8. 2(x)ist Men’s Terry Ankle Zip Jogger Sweatpants